ElectricIce3740/Makedown/README.md

 ## Getting Started

-1.  **Clone the repository:** In the parent folder where you want your project to be, run
+1.  **Clone the repository:** You need a local copy of this repo on your local machine.
+You can download the contents manually or use the git clone command.
+To use git clone, start in the parent folder where you want your project to be, and then run
     ```bash
     git clone https://github.com/ElectricIce3740/Makedown
     ```